What is payroll?

 If you have not registered as an employer but Revenue has reason to believe you should be registered, they can automatically register you.

-What do I need to run payroll?
+What do I need to run a payroll system?

-1. Employee information
+1. Employee personal information

 You need to collect information from your employees.
-This information will include their full name, date of birth and PPS number
+This information will include their full name, date of birth and PPS number so you know the exact person you need to pay.

 It is important to keep track of your employees’ attendance which includes holiday leave and sick leave.
 Tracking attendance can help to ensure that employees are being paid the correct amount for the time they have worked